docker/docs/datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-with-logs.md

 ## Check the logs from the UI

 To see the logs of the UCP system containers, navigate to the **Containers** page of UCP.
-By default the UCP system containers are hidden.
-Click the **Show all containers** option for the UCP system containers to be listed as well.
+By default, the UCP system containers are hidden.
+Click **Settings** and check **Show system containers** for the UCP system containers to be listed as well.

 ![](../../images/troubleshoot-with-logs-1.png){: .with-border}

-You can click on a container to see more details like its configurations and logs.
+Click on a container to see more details, like its configurations and logs.

 ## Check the logs from the CLI